Hornet: The First New Dodge In Almost A Decade Is Coming

 Hudson became part of a larger American Motors Corporation with the merger of it, Packard, Studebaker, and Nash.
 This happened in 1954.
 The Hornet trademark was passed on to Chrysler when American Motors was purchased by Chrysler in 1986.
 That purchase included the Jeep brand.

 Dodge has been soldiering on with only the Charger, Challenger, and Durango SUV.
-It is one of the last American manufacturers to offer cars.
+It is one of the last American manufacturers to offer cars as opposed to SUVs.
 Mostly, Ford and GM produce SUVs and crossovers, having killed off their three-box cars last year.
-Dodge has held headlines the last few years with ever-increasing horsepower versions of Hellcat performance offerings.
+Dodge has held headlines in the last few years with ever-increasing horsepower versions of Hellcat performance offerings.

-With the merger of the French Peugeot Group and Fiat Chrysler-creating Stellantis, pundits were curious if the Dodge brand might be dropped.
+With the merger of the French Peugeot Group and Fiat Chrysler which created Stellantis, pundits were curious if the Dodge brand might be dropped.
 But the head of Stellantis recently stated he was giving each brand under the Stellantis umbrella 10 years to prove their worth.